You can draw shapes, such as rectangles, ellipses and paths. You can also add text and images to the document.

 Create curved text by selecting the text and a curved path, then choose the Object > Text > Attach to Path menu command.
 To return the text to normal, use the Detach from Path menu command.

-You can change the offset of the text on path in Property Panel.
+You can change the start offset of the text on path.
+Select the text object only and change the Offset value under the Text Path section in Property Panel.

 Bitmap images can be embedded or linked from the document.
 Embedded images are stored inside the document.
 Linked images are only referenced by the document.

-The Media Panel shows all linked images.
-You can see the image's name, URL, format, pixel size and file size.
+The Images Panel shows all linked images.
+Select the Large List view mode to see the image's name, format, pixel size and URL.

-To add images, open the Media Panel and click the Add (+) button.
+To link images from the file system to the document, open the Images Panel and click the Add (+) button.
 PNG and JPEG image formats are supported.

-You can delete images by selecting the image in the list and pressing the Remove (-) button.
+You can delete images by selecting the image in the list and pressing the Delete button.

 The reload button will reload all linked images from the file system.
 This is useful when you have modified linked images with an external tool and want to see the changes in Keyshape.